szunami/blog-1/2018-12-01-battlestar-astrodynamica.md

 in the last, we can conclude that spacetime does weird things before and after a jump in order to perform the swap.
 I’ll come back to this in the conclusion.

-## Consequences of Transit
+### Consequences of Transit

 Given that the jump process is solely a position swap, it therefore follows that linear momentum against the external reference frame is conserved.
 Ships that are under way before a jump are shown to remain under way after it (*33*).

-Here’s where all the orbital mechanics work I did up ahead comes into play:
+Here’s where all the orbital mechanics work I did up above comes into play:

 Ships have the same speed, presumably relative to the local galactic frame, on both sides of a jump.
 But the objects at the destination will almost certainly